dotnet/docs-maui/docs/user-interface/controls/index.md

 The user interface of a .NET Multi-platform App UI (.NET MAUI) app is constructed of objects that map to the native controls of each target platform.

 The main control groups used to create the user interface of a .NET MAUI app are pages, layouts, and views.
 A .NET MAUI page generally occupies the full screen or window.
 The page usually contains a layout, which contains views and possibly other layouts.
-Pages, layouts, and views derive from the `VisualElement` class.
+Pages, layouts, and views derive from the <xref:Microsoft.Maui.Controls.VisualElement> class.
 This class provides a variety of properties, methods, and events that are useful in derived classes.

 > [!NOTE]
 > <xref:Microsoft.Maui.Controls.ListView> and <xref:Microsoft.Maui.Controls.TableView> also support the use of cells.
 Cells are specialized elements used for items in a table, that describe how each item should be rendered.